Chatlada-Nina/serenity-relax-and-spa/README.md

 - CSS - I used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check and validate the CSS code.

-## Deployment
+## Deployment & Local deployment
+### Deployment

 This site was deployed to GitHub page.
 The steps to deploy are as folows:
-- In the GitHub repository, go to setting tab
+1. In the GitHub repository, go to setting tab.
-- From the source section drop-down menu, select the Master Branch
+2. From the source section drop-down menu, select the Master Branch.
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The link can be found here - https://chatlada-nina.github.io/serenity-relax-and-spa/
+The link can be found here - [chatlada-nina/serenity-relax-and-spa](https://chatlada-nina.github.io/serenity-relax-and-spa/)

+### Local Deployment

+#### How to Fork

+To fork the repository:
+1. Login (or sign up) to Github.
+2. Go to repository for this project, [chatlada-nina/serenity-relax-and-spa](https://chatlada-nina.github.io/serenity-relax-and-spa/)
+3. Click the fork button in the top right corner.

+#### How to clone

+To clone the repository:
+1. Login (or sign up) to Github
+2. Go to repository for this project, [chatlada-nina/serenity-relax-and-spa](https://chatlada-nina.github.io/serenity-relax-and-spa/)
+3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
+Press enter.

 ## Credits